 WARNING!
 Risk of over-pressurization of the refrigeration system.
-Can cause piping rupture, explosive discharge of high pressure refrigerant, loss of refrigerant, environmental pollution, equipment damage, injury, or death.
+Can cause serious injury or death.
+Building and equipment damage may also result.
+Can cause explosive discharge of high-pressure refrigerant, loss of refrigerant, or environmental pollution.
 This unit contains fluids and gases under high pressure.
 Use extreme caution when charging the refrigerant system.
 Do not pressurize the system higher than the design pressure marked on the unit's nameplate.
-Relieve pressure before cutting into or making connections/disconnections to the piping system.
-Local building or plumbing codes may require installing a pressure relief device in the system.

 Consult local building and plumbing codes for installation requirements of additional pressure relief devices when isolation valves are field installed.
-Do not isolate any refrigerant circuits from over-pressurization protection.
-The PFH condensing units include a factory installed pressure relief valve mounted on top of the receiver.
+Do not isolate any refrigerant circuits from over pressurization protection.
+The Vertiv[TM] Liebert[®] PFH condensing units include a factory installed pressure relief valve mounted on top of the receiver.
 The valve is rated for a maximum working pressure of 475 psig.